-Rita Pongracz, Ildiko Pieczka, Karolina Andre, and Judit Bartholy Eotvos Lorand University, Dept. of Meteorology, Budapest, Hungary
+Karolina André, Ildikó Pieczka, Judit Bartholy, and Rita Pongrácz Eötvös Loránd University, Dept. of Meteorology, Budapest, Hungary

-In the framework of the Med-CORDEX international initiative our research group is participating with the specific aim of contributing to the complex regional climate modelling database with RegCM4.3 experiments at 50 km horizontal resolution using the mosaic-type subgridding option in order to take into account subgrid processes.
+Our research group aimed to participate in the Med-CORDEX international initiative with the specific goal of contributing to the complex regional climate modelling database with experiments at 50 km horizontal resolution using the mosaic-type subgridding option in order to take into account subgrid processes.
 For this purpose, we used ERA-Interim data (1981-2010) and HadGEM2 global model outputs (1951-2005) as initial and lateral boundary conditions (ICBC) for the entire MED-44 CORDEX area covering the extended Mediterranean region of Europe.
 The 50-km resolution RegCM-outputs serve as an ICBC input for further downscaling using 10 km as a horizontal resolution for a smaller domain covering Central Europe with special focus on the Carpathian Region.